 - Work from anywhere you want

-While much of our time at Hobo with a Laptop is focused on helping digital nomads make money online, most of the content on this blog will be just as helpful for stay at home moms (SAHM jobs) and anyone else who would prefer to work remotely or build an online business.
+While much of our time at Hobo with a Laptop is focused on helping digital nomads make money online, most of the content on this blog will be just as helpful for stay at home moms (SAHM jobs) and anyone else looking for the best remote companies to work for, or how to build an online business.

 There’s a lot of relevant overlap.

 What’s a Digital Nomad?

 A digital nomad is a person who works online with the flexibility of traveling often, typically earning a higher value currency like USD and living abroad where costs are low to stretch their working hours further.

 Earning a higher value currency and spending a lower value currency day-to-day is called “geoarbitrage”.
 It’s a key benefit of being a digital nomad.